Kris Green: Math 223, Section 2

 function is used to find stable orbits for various situations.

-The Problem: Start with
+The Problem: Start with and choose

 to view the function above in WinPlot.
 Note